There are a some additional steps and things to consider when applying to Cambridge. This page is to give you an idea of what you need to do.

 Late October or early November - pre-interview admissions assessments (sciences and some arts/humanities subjects)

-- Please see this page for details of the written work you are required to submit for some subjects.
+- Soon after the SAQ deadline, if you have applied for an arts/humanities subject which requires the submission of written work, you will be contacted with full details of what to do.
+Please see this page for details of the written work you are required to submit for some subjects.

 First three weeks of December - Interviews (and at-interview admissions assessments in some arts/humanities subjects)